Hurricane Lee puts parts of Massachusetts under a tropical storm warning

 The huge storm is roiling beach conditions

 Lee isn't the staggeringly strong hurricane it was one week ago, but it has continued to grow.
-As of late Thursday morning, it was extending tropical storm-force winds up to 310 miles from its center, with hurricane-force winds stretching up to 90 miles out.
+As of early Thursday afternoon, it was extending tropical storm-force winds up to 310 miles from its center, with hurricane-force winds stretching up to 90 miles out.

+Thu 9/14/2023 Even though Hurricane #Lee is currently far from the coast, its impacts will still be felt along much of the US east coast.
+There's a high rip current risk and dangerous waves are expected. pic.twitter.com/C7OxryCxh5— NWS Southern Region (@NWSSouthern) September 14, 2023

-The hurricane's energy is spreading through the Atlantic, bringing treacherous rip currents and surf conditions to beaches on much of the U.S. East Coast.
+The hurricane's energy has been spreading through the Atlantic, bringing treacherous rip currents and surf conditions to beaches on much of the U.S. East Coast.

 For a sense of what that energy looks like out in the open water, picture 47-foot waves.
 That number comes from the National Hurricane Center's Tropical Analysis and Forecast Branch: "Peak seas associated with Hurricane Lee are around 47 ft near the center," the agency said Thursday.
 "Elsewhere, seas between 12 to 19 ft in mixed swell are expected within 480 nautical miles from the center."